fershad/energy-project/src/en/action/digital/clean-inbox.md

 ---

 # {{ title }}
 There are nearly 300 billion (yep, billion) emails sent out every day.
 Out of that number, it's estimated that 55% of these are spam emails <sub>[1][1]</sub>.
 Most of the carbon emissions from email come from embodied emissions within the devices used to write and read them.
-The rest comes from the network and data centresinvolved in their transmission and storage.
+The rest comes from the network and data centres involved in their transmission and storage.

 - A spam email that's picked up by your provider's spam filter produces <strong>0.03g of CO<sub>2</sub></strong> <sup>[2][2]</sup>
-- A short form email can generate up to <strong>0.3g of CO<sub>2</sub></strong> <sup>[2][2]</sup>
+- A short-form email can generate up to <strong>0.3g of CO<sub>2</sub></strong> <sup>[2][2]</sup>
-- Longer form emails, and emails with attachments/images can generate up to <strong>0.5g of CO<sub>2</sub></strong> <sup>[3][3]</sup>
+- Longer form emails and emails with attachments/images can generate up to <strong>0.5g of CO<sub>2</sub></strong> <sup>[3][3]</sup>

-While email might only form a small fraction of the internet's overall carbon footprint, it's a really easy place to start reducing your own personal carbon footprint (and restoring some sanity too, depending on how messy your inbox is!).
+While email might only form a small fraction of the internet's overall carbon footprint, it's a really easy place to start reducing your personal carbon footprint (and restoring some sanity too, depending on how messy your inbox is!).

 <div class="action-cta card" data-spaced>
 <div class="card--content">